elastic/elastic-otel-node/packages/opentelemetry-node/docs/supported-technologies.md

 - v14.18.0 or later is required for `node:`-prefixed core module loading, as used by gaxios@6.7.0, a transitive dep of `@opentelemetry/resource-detector-gcp`.
 -->

+## TypeScript versions

+To use this package, `@elastic/opentelemetry-node`, in TypeScript code
+requires:

+- TypeScript 4.7.2 or later, and
+- using `"module": "node16"` (or "nodenext") in "tsconfig.json" to get support for handling the "exports" entry in package.json.
+This is so the `@elastic/opentelemetry-node/sdk` entry-point can be used.
+(See https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#ecmascript-module-support-in-nodejs)

 ## Instrumentations